beastbytes/mermaid-packet/docs/source/field.rst

     Set the bit length of the field

-    This method cannot be called if :php:meth:`Field::end`
+    This method cannot be called if :php:meth:`Field::end` has been called

     :param int $length: The bit
     :returns: A new instance of ``Field`` with the bit length